June 16, 2022

 From June through to August, Canberra becomes the truffle capital of Australia.
-The event kicks off with the ‘Blessing of the Truffle Dogs’ on 17 June, where the adorable dogs are celebrated in the hopes of a prosperous truffle hunting season.
+The event kicks off with a signature truffle hunt, and then the ‘Blessing of the Truffle Dogs’ on 16 June, where the adorable dogs are celebrated in the hopes of a prosperous truffle hunting season.
 For your $132 ticket you get to meet the dogs, join in a live truffle hunt and enjoy a country-style feast – with plenty of truffle, of course.

-2018 is the 10-year anniversary of the Truffle Festival, and brings with it a calendar full of events over winter highlighting the rare black winter truffle.
+Going on 11 years, this year’s Truffle Festival brings with it a calendar full of events over winter highlighting the rare black winter truffle.

-The ultimate winter festival, you won’t find a place filled with cosier nooks and delicious wine than Canberra, as they continue the celebration of what has become a major tourism draw card over the winter months – and it’s been kicked up a considerable notch in 2018.
+The ultimate winter festival, you won’t find a place filled with cosier nooks and delicious wine than Canberra, as they continue the celebration of what has become a major tourism draw card over the winter months.

 From truffle degustations, to delicious truffle-infused menus, the festival now also boasts cooking schools, markets, wineries, breweries, cafes, restaurants and the celebrated truffle growers themselves – putting on a range of incredible experiences.
 Fancy trying truffle-infused beer at BentSpoke Brewing Co, anyone?

-Now a firm fixture on Australia’s cultural calendar, the sixth edition of Dark Mofo offers the usual mix of avant-garde music (from St. Vincent and Laurie Anderson to Inuit punk throat singer Tanya Tagaq); irresistible local produce (the decadent Winter Feast is a piece of theatre in itself); and controversy (this year’s festival involves artist Mike Parr being buried beneath a main street in Hobart for three days); all underscored by themes of centuries-old winter solstice rituals.
+Now a firm fixture on Australia’s cultural calendar, Dark Mofo offers the usual mix of avant-garde music (2019 saw folk-rock performer Sharon Van Etten and renowned FKA Twigs); irresistible local produce (the decadent Winter Feast is a piece of theatre in itself); and controversy; all underscored by themes of centuries-old winter solstice rituals.